LucasDelfino92/morrowindsharp/setup.md

 ## MGE XE

 The Morrowind Graphics Extender XE allows Morrowind to render distant views, scenery shadows, high quality shaders and other features.
 It also supports MWSE 2.1 beta, included as part of the installer, so that the newest Lua gameplay mods work straight away.
-Just like the Morrowind Code Patch, MGE XE can't be installed through Mod Organizer 2.

 ### [**MGE XE**](https://www.nexusmods.com/morrowind/mods/41102?)